 If symptoms are mild but do not go away, medical advice should also be sought.

 Furthermore, if conjunctivitis occurs in newborn babies or people with weakened immune systems, such as those who have HIV or are undergoing treatment for cancer, it can be very severe, and medical advice should be sought without delay.

-If symptoms are mild, a diagnosis of conjunctivitis can generally be made without seeing a doctor, and the condition can be managed at home.
+If symptoms are mild, a diagnosis of conjunctivitis can generally be made without seeing a doctor, and the condition can be managed at home with home remedies and OTC eye drops.
 However, if there is any uncertainty or concern over the condition, or the symptoms seem severe, seeing a doctor is very important.

 Types of conjunctivitis

-Bacterial conjunctivitis is pink eye that is caused by infection with bacteria, e.g. Staphylococcus aureus and Streptococcus pneumonia, or, less commonly, the bacteria chlamydia and gonorrhea, which are sexually transmitted infections (STIs).
+Bacterial conjunctivitis is pink eye that is caused by infection with bacteria, e.g. Staphylococcus aureus and Streptococcus pneumonia, or, less commonly, the bacteria chlamydia (causing chlamydial conjunctivitis) and gonorrhea (causing gonococcal conjunctivitis), which are sexually transmitted infections (STIs).
 Read more about bacterial conjunctivitis, including specific symptoms, treatment approaches including antibiotics, possible complications and prevention strategies.

 Viral conjunctivitis is pink eye that is caused by infection with a virus, e.g. adenovirus – the group of viruses that cause the common cold, herpes simplex or herpes zoster ophthalmicus.
 Read more about viral conjunctivitis, including specific symptoms, treatment options including antiviral medication, possible complications and prevention strategies.

 The third type of conjunctivitis is not caused by bacteria or viruses and is not infectious, meaning it cannot be spread from person to person.
 There are several different subtypes of non-infectious conjunctivitis.
 These include: